-- Financially sustainable - Maintain diversity of income sources - Generate significant operating surpluses - Maintain tight control over expenditure and staff numbers - Deliver best value services, facilities and infrastructure - Effective and efficient utilisation of funding sources to fund capital works and asset acquisitions - Prudent financial investment - Consider appropriate use of debt, internal borrowing and private financing arrangements - Maintain above benchmark results against key performance indicators
+- Financially sustainable - Maintain diversity of income sources - Generate significant operating surpluses - Maintain tight control over expenditure and staff numbers - Deliver best value services, facilities and infrastructure - Effective and efficient utilisation of funding sources to fund capital works and asset acquisitions - Prudent financial investment - Consider appropriate use of debt, internal borrowing and private financing arrangements - Target above-benchmark results against key performance indicators over the long term delivery of the City's extensive capital program, however, the suitability of utilising debt and/or private financing will be considered, for appropriate initiatives and projects.

-The above points have consistently remained the core principles of the City's long term financial planning process both before and since the introduction of the Integrated Planning and Reporting Framework.
+The above points have consistently formed the core principles of the City's long term financial planning process both before and since the introduction of the Integrated Planning and Reporting Framework.

 The Long Term Financial Plan continues Council's commitment to maintain tight control over its financial position and performance, an achievement that has been continually demonstrated through strong operating results.
-The funds generated from operations are used to commence new initiatives and programs, and to fund delivery of the City's extensive capital program, however, the suitability of utilising debt and/or private financing will be considered, for appropriate initiatives and projects.
+The funds generated from operations are used to commence new initiatives and programs, and to fund